BYD Sealion 6 vs Geely EX5

 Buy the BYD Sealion 6 if: You need more boot space, or prefer BYD's approach to design and ownership experience.

-Buy the Geely EX5 if: You want the lower entry price, or prefer Geely's approach to design and ownership experience.
+Buy the Geely EX5 if: You want the lower entry price, value a longer warranty, or prefer Geely's approach to design and ownership experience.

 The Verdict

-The Geely EX5 takes 4 of 6 key spec categories and comes in at a lower price.
+The Geely EX5 takes 7 of 8 key spec categories and comes in at a lower price.
 If boot space matters, the BYD Sealion 6 has a clear edge.
+The Geely EX5 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.